This is How to Plan the Best 2 Days in Paris Itinerary

 Day 1 — History and Landmarks

 This first day in Paris is all about sightseeing on foot and snapping photos at famous landmarks.
-If you aren’t into Gothic churches, you can trade the visit to Sainte-Chapell for more time wandering the neighborhoods listed below.
-Otherwise, you may have to narrow those down to one or two.
-Make sure to leave enough time in the afternoon for the Eiffel Tower.
-We recommend a couple of hours before sunset (or longer if you didn’t reserve a ticket).
+If you aren’t into church visits, you can trade the Sainte-Chapell tour for more time wandering the neighborhoods listed below.
+The stained glass in the church is stunning, though, so it’s hard to pass up!

 Cathédrale Notre-Dame de Paris